Juliet-Simpson/js-to-do-list/README.md

 * A user who is struggling with organisation wants to keep a record of tasks they need to do that can be easily updated with new items, urgent ones highlighted and finished ones checked or deleted.
     * A New item to do can be easily added by entering text into the 'Add Something To Do' text input field.
     * Urgent items can be highlighted in red by clicking the adjacent exclamation icon.
-    * Completed items can be ticked off and stuck through by clicking the cicle to the left of the item.
+    * Completed items can be ticked off and stuck through by clicking the circle to the left of the item.
     ![User Story 2](assets/images/readme-scrshts/us-2.png "User Story 2 Screen shot")

 * A user who is struggling with motivation wants an attractive interface to encourage them to engage with the tasks they must perform.